nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 template.
 You can either [fork it](../repository/forking_workflow.md#creating-a-fork) or [create a new project from a template](../../../gitlab-basics/create-project.md#built-in-templates).
 1. Edit the [`data/config.yml`](#static-site-generator-configuration) file, and replace the `<username>` and `<project-name>` with the proper values for your project's path.
 See ["Static Site Generator Configuration"](#static-site-generator-configuration) for more details.
-1. Optionally edit the [`.gitlab/static-site-editor.yml`](#static-site-editor-configuration-file) file.
+1. (Optional) Edit the [`.gitlab/static-site-editor.yml`](#static-site-editor-configuration-file) file.
 See ["Static Site Editor Configuration File"](#static-site-generator-configuration) for more details.
-1. Commiting the edits to these files will trigger a CI/CD pipeline to deploy your project with GitLab Pages.
+1. Committing the edits to these files triggers a CI/CD pipeline to deploy your project with GitLab Pages.
 1. When the pipeline finishes, from your project's left-side menu, go to **Settings > Pages** to find the URL of your new website.
 1. Visit your website and look at the bottom-left corner of the screen to see the new **Edit this page** button.

-Anyone satisfying the [requirements](#requirements) will be able to edit the content of the pages without prior knowledge of Git or of your site's codebase.
+Anyone satisfying the [requirements](#requirements) can edit the content of the pages without prior knowledge of Git or of your site's codebase.

 NOTE: **Note:**
-From GitLab 13.1 onwards, the YAML front matter of Markdown files is hidden on the WYSIWYG editor to avoid unintended changes.
+From GitLab 13.1 onward, the YAML front matter of Markdown files is hidden on the WYSIWYG editor to avoid unintended changes.
 To edit it, use the Markdown editing mode, the regular GitLab file editor, or the Web IDE.